Cedar Lake Conservation Club

 We should take delight that all our stewardship has manifested in significant improvement in water quality.
 Each of our individual actions is important; from financial support for projects to mindful enjoyment of our beautiful lake.

 Manned AIS Inspections on Cedar

 As serious lake people know, there is not a magic bullet to prevent aquatic invasive species from entering our lake.
 Education is the key!
-A total of 670 inspections were done on Cedar (CTY RD 6 and Schroeder Park) and 7 violations documented this season.
-We had DNR and Wright County manned inspections on the CTY RD 6 access.
-Along with the DNR and Wright County inspections on CTY RD 6, CLCC funded an additional 140 hours of inspections.
-Additionally, CLCC and Wright County Parks parked funded an additional 111 hours at the Schroeder Park launch.
+In 2017, a total of 1,396 inspections were done on Cedar (CTY RD 6, Schroeder Park).
+Along with the DNR and Wright County inspections on CTY RD 6, CLCC funded an additional 112 hours of inspections.
+Additionally, CLCC and Wright County Parks parked funded an additional 174 hours at the Schroeder Park launch.

 Wright County AIS Prevention Aid

-A tax bill in 2014 allocates $10 million per year directly to Minnesota counties to help fight the spread of aquatic invasive species.
-Wright County received $240K in 2016.
+The Minnesota Legislature allocates $10 million per year directly to Minnesota counties to help fight the spread of aquatic invasive species.
+Wright County received $225K in 2017.
 Wright Soil & Water Conservation District (WSWCD) is charged with leading this local effort.
-2016 areas of focus for the AIS Prevention Aid in Wright County included:
+2017 areas of focus for the AIS Prevention Aid in Wright County included:

 Water Quality Committee Responsibilities